-AUXILIARY POWER POINT 12V
+AUXILIARY POWER POINT

 Power outlets are designed for accessory plugs only.
-Do not hang any type of accessory or accessory bracket from the plug.
-Improper use of the power outlet can cause damage not covered by your warranty.
+Do not hang any type of accessory or accessory bracket from the plugs.
+Improper use of the power outlets can cause damage not covered by your warranty.

-The auxiliary power point is located on the instrument panel.
+The auxiliary power points are located on the instrument panel.
 Do not plug optional electrical accessories into the cigarette lighter.
-Use the power point.
+Use the power points.

-Do not use the power point for operating the cigarette lighter element.
+Do not use the power points for operating the cigarette lighter element.